 A concentration in social and health policy prepares students to work on a broad range of issues relating to human welfare, including poverty, health, housing, food security, equality, education, and job training.
 Recent alumni with concentrations in social and health policy are working as analysts and program staff in government and nonprofits tackling issues of health care reform, higher education quality, and public employment relations, among other topics.

 Community development is concerned with advancing the ecological, economic, and social health of human settlements – from rural regions and small towns to cities and their neighborhoods to suburbs.
-Community developers work on a wide variety of issues, and alumni work in public, private, and nonprofit organizations in positions such as: management analysts and technical planners, community organizers and program managers, and policy makers and grants managers.
+Community developers work on a wide variety of issues, and alumni work in public, private, and nonprofit organizations in positions such as: management analysts, technical planners, community organizers, program managers, policy makers, and grants managers.

 Nonprofit Management & Philanthropy